ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 {% img center /images/frink/wolfram_alpha_e3.png 320 320 %}

-Although I've no idea how Mathematica (and by extension WolframAlpha) implements plotting for this sort of thing, but I'm sure that it's not anywhere nearly as simple as our toy interval arithmetic function.
+Although I've no idea how Mathematica (and by extension WolframAlpha) implements plotting for this sort of thing, I'm sure that it's not anywhere nearly as simple as our toy interval arithmetic function.

 (Ironically, for the data above, `naivePlot` actually produces a plot with a point in the middle; but that's not really a meaningful result, but rather a coincidence, since even a minor tweak, e.g. `xSteps = 51`, makes the point disappear. `intervalPlot`, is, obviously, insensitive to such tweaks.)

 Having said all that, I'm not actually knowledgeable enough to be actively recommending interval arithmetic plotting solutions as a drop-in replacements for anything else.
-As in any other non-trivial numerical problem, I'm sure that this area has its own set of nuances, which were not apparent in the examples used in this post, and the best approach to plotting is probably some combination of various techniques.
+As in any other non-trivial numerical problem, I'm sure that this area has its own set of nuances, which were not apparent in the examples used in this post.
+Probably, the best approach to plotting is some combination of various techniques.
 But still, I find it quite intriguing that we managed to get so far with such a small investment.